open62541/open62541/tools/nodeset_compiler/README.md

 ## Documentation

-Usage documantation and How-Tos can be found on the webpage: <https://open62541.org/doc/current/nodeset_compiler.html>
+Usage documentation and How-Tos can be found on the webpage: <https://open62541.org/doc/current/nodeset_compiler.html>